Seed raised plants will flower in three to four years

 Prefers sun, regular water, loamy soil, but tolerates shade, drought, poor soil.
-Needs no special care except a trim of the fading flowers if it starts looking ratty at the end of its bloom cycle.Enjoys a partial sun position in your garden and remember to water moderately.
-Keep in mind when planting that Hellebore is thought of as hardy, so this plant will survive close to or on freezing temperatures.
+Needs no special care except a trim of the fading flowers if it starts looking ratty at the end of its bloom cycle and to prevent seed pods forming if not required.

 1 Used by the Greeks to poison the water of their enemies.

 Hellibores are poisonous if eaten and contact with the foliage may cause irritation